SimoneRamosZ/SimoneRamosZ/README.md

-- 👋 Hi, I’m Simone Ramos
+- 👋 Hi, I’m Simone Ramos Zang
-- 👀 I’m interested in learning about software development
+- 👩🏻‍🎓 I’m interested in learning about software development
 - 🌱 I’m currently studying the Internet Systems course
+- 💜 I love programming in .NET, I have been doing it for the last year
+- 🎯 My main goal is to work in the technology area

 <!---
 SimoneRamosZ/SimoneRamosZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.